oliviertassinari/react-swipeable-views/README.md

 ## Props

+- **disabled** *Boolean, default=false* - If true, will disable touch events.
+This is useful when you want to prohibit the user from changing slides.

 - **index** *Integer, default=0* - This is the index of the slide to show.
 This is useful when you want to change the default slide shown.
 Or when you have tabs linked to each slide.